evansibok/super-duper-articles/004-How to Add a Postgres Database and Generate Models in a Redwood App/how-to-add-a-postgres-database-and-generate-models-in-a-redwood-app.md

 ## Prerequisites

 This tutorial assumes that you have a basic understanding of [Prisma ORM](https://www.prisma.io/).
-## Creating our Postgres Database on ElephantSQL
+## Creating our Postgres Database on Heroku
 Heroku is a Platform-as-a-service tool for building and managing your application infrastructure in the cloud.
 You can host your apps on Heroku and get a live url to access them.

 Heroku also has other tools like `Heroku Postgres` which is a cloud-managed postgres database service.
 This is where we'll create our database for this app.